nanoporetech/medaka/docs/development.rst

 Future projects will implement correction schemes working directly from signal data of multiple reads.
 For more details see :doc:`future`.

-For a complete examples starting from signal data, calculating basecalls, through forming a draft assembly, to training and using a consensus network see the :doc:`walkthrough`.
+For a complete example starting from signal data, calculating basecalls, through forming a draft assembly, to training and using a consensus network see the :doc:`walkthrough`.